nxtedition/node-http2-proxy/README.md

 Request & Response errors are emitted to the server object either as `clientError` for http/1 or `streamError` for http/2.
 See the NodeJS documentation for further details.

-You need to use an final and/or error handler since errored responses won't be destroyed.
+You need to use an final and/or error handler since errored responses won't be cleaned up automatically.

 ```js
 const finalhandler = require('finalhandler')